7 Famous Icons for Teaching French Culture the Engaging Way

 The perfume, Chanel no. 5, is a famous iconic symbol which has become synonymous with sexiness—especially since Marilyn Monroe stated it was the only thing she wore when going to bed.
 However, one of the ways to motivate your students (apart from giving them a bottle of Chanel no.5) is to show them the film “Coco Before Chanel” which is in French with English subtitles.
 This can be used as a listening and comprehension exercise, or even as a writing exercise (ask the students to summarize the story briefly).

 A way to expand your students’ vocabulary is to have a lesson about makeup (probably not popular with boys) by going to French Learner’s audio lesson on French makeup vocabulary.
-It is also useful to show students an ad for Chanel No. 5 and ask them to analyze it and then to research the product.

 There is an innovative method called Le français à travers le parfum which helps students learn French by exploring the theme of perfume.
 Students must answer questions, do research, play games and thus learn French in a fun way.